TimAngus321/portfolio-redesign/README.md

 - Use react-colour-extractor package to add cool effect on skills page ✅
 - Replace react-color-extractor package with node-vibrant for full control ✅
 - Add limiter for abstract email validator API (don't allow more than 1 request a sec) ✅
-- Replace min/max height & width with clamp() for better basic responsiveness ⚙️
-- Animate page transitions
+- Animate page transitions ⚙️
+- Add testing libraries skillSet
+- Add misc skillset figma, warp, whimsical, popSQL, Postman?

+## Add to next Version

 - Have skill card animations loop round continuously rather than reverse

-## Possible Improvement Ideas

 - Carousel skillset selector for mobile version of skills page
+- Replace home page animation with interactive framer motion gradient blob
+- Replace min/max height & width with clamp(), use flexbox gap, and go over scss improvements generally

+## Improvement Ideas

 - Investigate errors for firefox on Skills Page
+- Check quality of images for work page.
+Looks like they got a bit blury/grainy after optimisation.
 - Remove styled and use scss module for hamburger menu and burger (redo?)
 - Check process state of skills animation with useContext everywhere to prevent errors when skill page skillSet buttons used too quickly
-- Replace home page animation with interactive framer motion gradient blob
-- GSAP might be a better animation library for more complex animations as it's more consise and clean Framer Motion seems better for simple animations.
+- GSAP might be a better animation library for more complex animations as it's more consise and clean.
+Framer Motion seems better for simple animations.